lemoment/letsschedit/README.md

 * python-dotenv
 * peewee
 * PyMySQL
+* requests
+* google-auth

 ## Usage
 You can start the frontend or backend servers by changing into the appropriate directory and launching the application with the correct program.
 * Frontend: `npm run dev`
 * Backend: `cd source/api && python app.py`

-> Created by Elias Gabriel, Maalvika Bhat, Dieter Brehm, and Riya Aggarwal.
+> Created with :heartbeat: by Elias Gabriel, Maalvika Bhat, Dieter Brehm, and Riya Aggarwal.